|

 How We Can Help At IHCWV, we understand that navigating healthcare can be challenging.
 That's why we're here to support you every step of the way.
 We can:

 Take Action Today!
 Don't wait until it's too late.
 Talk to your healthcare provider about colorectal cancer screening.
 If you're due for a screening or have any concerns, contact us today.
 We're here to help you take control of your health.
 Let's work together to raise awareness and fight colorectal cancer!
+IHCWV has partnered with Iris to offer a Health Care Planning program at NO COST to you.
+All you need is a referral from one of our providers and Iris will contact you to schedule a planning appointment.

 What is Health Care Planning?
 Health care planning, also known as advance care planning (ACP) is an ongoing process that supports individuals and their family individuals in understanding, and sharing their values, goals and preferences for future medical care.
 These care decisions are then formally documented within an advance directive (AD), a legal document that ensures one’s care wishes are followed.
 With Iris, the comprehensive healthcare planning process is led by a skilled healthcare facilitator who helps you: